e18e/e18e/docs/blog/september-contributions-showcase.md

 These two changes have helped the community migrate even more high level tools and frameworks across.

-Similarly, [tinyglobby](https://github.com/SuperchupuDev/tinyglobby) has shipped a few new versions.
-Particularly it is now able to determine if a string is a glob or not.
-This is super useful for migrating more projects to it.
+Similarly, [tinyglobby](https://github.com/SuperchupuDev/tinyglobby) has shipped a few new versions and **hit 1M downloads/week**.
+This is amazing work, especially keeping up with the feature requests and feedback of people migrating.

 Thanks to [pralkarz](https://github.com/ziebam), [@benjaminmccann](https://x.com/benjaminmccann) and [@superchupudev](https://x.com/superchupu) for already migrating so many projects to these two libraries!